 Avoid White Collar Crime

 What a lot of people don’t know is that businesses and government bodies can commit a unique subset of offenses known as white-collar crime.
-These grievances are often financially incentivized, and you may find that you engage in them without realizing.
+These grievances are often financially incentivized, and you may find that you engage in them without realizing it.

-As so to avoid having to hire a criminal defence attorney, it is wise to educate yourself and your workers on what constitutes a white-collar crime, and how to avoid committing one accidentally.
-In the eyes of the law, ignorance is not an adequate defense.
+As so to avoid having to hire a criminal defense attorney, it is wise to educate yourself and your workers on what constitutes a white-collar crime, and how to avoid committing one accidentally.
+In the eyes of the law, ignorance is not an adequate defense, and it won’t help you keep your finances in check.

 Monitor Spending Carefully